Subdividing your land

 Many Auckland property owners now have the opportunity to subdivide their property as a result of the new Auckland Unitary Plan.
 The Council’s Housing Action Plan identified a shortfall of residential dwellings of around 20-30,000 and a need for 13,000 new homes each year for the next 30 years, highlighting a significant opportunity for land owners to subdivide property in Auckland for sale, or subdivide and build.

 The process of subdividing can be extremely complex, especially for someone new to it.
-In order to help our customers navigate this process, Ashcroft Homes offer Subdivision Specialists who can guide you through the entire process.
+When you choose to build with Ashcroft Homes, our Subdivision Specialists can guide you through the entire process, managing consent applications and the subdivision works, while our Construction team manage the build of your new Ashcroft homes.

 This locates all existing features of the property including any existing houses, drainage lines and trees, and the contours of the land.